MicrosoftDocs/customer-insights/ci-docs/journeys/double-opt-in-doc.md

 **Gain customer trust**

-demonstrates commitment to transparency and respect for customers' preferences
+Demonstrates commitment to transparency and respect for customers' preferences

 **Better profiling & segmentation**

-accurate and verified customer data allows for advanced personalization and segmentation options
+Accurate and verified customer data allows for advanced personalization and segmentation options

 **Improved engagement**

-customers are more likely to open emails, click on links, and demonstrate a higher level of engagement overall
+Customers are more likely to open emails, click on links, and demonstrate a higher level of engagement overall

 ## How to enable Double Opt-In (Preview)?